 The Adobe Analytics > Analytics Events view is a focused view that shows events related to your Adobe Analytics mobile implementation.
 The list view shows the lifecycle or action/state events, Post-Processed “status”, along with requisite event detail in a specially formatted view.
 Post-Processed status shows you how the event was processed by Adobe Analytics after processing rules have been applied on the event.

 The Adobe Analytics > Media Analytics Events view shows events for your audio and video analytics implementation.
 The events detail view shows standard and custom metadata that is tracked for each playback session.
+In addition, you can view post-processed status and post-processed media analytics data such as media time spent or total buffer duration.

 The Location Services view is an on-device view that shows the user location entry and exit events for easy validation.
 This handy view provides a convenient interface to view location specific data points for inspection on the client for in-context debugging.